dunnlab/phylopytho/README.md

     conda activate phylopytho

+## Conventions

+Tip names on trees follow the convention `taxon@ID`, for example `Nematostella_vectensis@301933`. `taxon` can be any name, but is typically `Genus_species`. `ID` is a unique identifier.
+It can be unique to the taxon, or globally unique across all taxa.
+Avoid spaces or special characters in the names.

 ## treeprune

 `treeprune`, available in the phylopytho module, is a method and tool to decompose gene trees into subtrees that have no more than one tip per species.
 It does this in two steps - `monophyly_prune` and `paralogy_prune`.